Do Not Be Hard On Your Soft Email Bounces

-A soft bounce (transient failure) is an email that has bounced back to the sender.
+A soft bounce (transient failure) is an email that has been returned back to the sender.
 The mail is undelivered after it has been accepted by the recipient’s mail server.
 This is usually a temporary condition with an expectation of clearing up in the future.
-However, it is good practice to monitor soft bounces and remove them from your list.
+However, it is good practice to monitor these and remove them from your list.
 Advanced email tools automatically handle this process.

 For example, our software by default, will try to send a message three times – the initial send, and two retries.
 If a mail server reports that an address is permanently non-deliverable, ListManager will only attempt to deliver it once.
 This is known as a permanent failure or hard bounce.
 Messages that are undelivered for other reasons, like a full mail box, are known as a transient failure or soft bounce.
 In that instance if an address is undeliverable initially, including all the retries it’s considered to have only bounced once.

 - An Email is returned undelivered because the receiver’s mailbox is full at that time.

 - An Email Message Size is too large to be delivered.

 - Auto responders, such as a vacation or out of the office message may be incorrectly reported as a bounce.

 - The connection to the sending or receiving server timed-out.

 - Network issues.